eclipse-kuksa/kuksa.val.feeders/fone2val/README.md

 ```
 ## Install dependencies and execution

-General Information: This Project was run on an Ubuntu VM in cooperation with [`Fraunhofer IEM`](https://www.iem.fraunhofer.de/) .
+General Information: This Project was run on an Ubuntu VM and created in cooperation with [`Fraunhofer IEM`](https://www.iem.fraunhofer.de/) .

 #### carTelemetry_feeder.ini
 ```